 A city is not required to use competitive bidding to purchase or lease land or a right-of-way.
 However, it is important to note that a city is generally required to take bids when it sells a city interest in real property.
 Additionally, there are certain special statutory provisions that apply to the sale of park lands, municipal building sites, or abandoned roadways.
-20
+On the sale of park lands, municipal building sites, or abandoned roadways.